gpsuscodewith/playbook/content/team-agreements/definition-of-done/_index.md

 ---
-title: "Team Definition of Done Agreement"
+title: "Definition of Done"
-linkTitle: "Team Definition of Done Agreement"
+linkTitle: "Definition of Done"
-type: "docs"
 weight: 2
+hide_summary: true
 description: >
-  Here's where your user finds out if your project is for them.
+  Learn more about unit, integration, system, and E2E Testing.
 ---

 ## Content TODO's